jaikrishna-j/jaikrishna-j/README.md

 - I learn faster by building things rather than just reading about them
 - I document my code so future-me doesn’t hate past-me
 - I often refactor projects even when they already work — “works” isn’t the same as “right”
-- I get more excited shipping a feature than finishing a TV series
+- I get more excited shipping a feature than finishing a Web series

 ---